Grades 4-12 Bring Your Own Device Information

 Is there financial assistance available?

 Yes.
 If your student qualifies for free and reduced lunch, and you need assistance getting a device, please contact the District Office to get the necessary paperwork.
-Forms to apply for the use of a District device may be found by clicking here or at the District’s Central Office, 30 Glen Street NW, Hutchinson, MN after August 1, 2020.
+Forms to apply for the use of a District device may be found by clicking link below or at the District’s Central Office, 30 Glen Street NW, Hutchinson, MN after August 1.
 Please note this form must be signed by both the student and the parent and the yearly fee must be paid before the student can pick up the device.
 If the application for use of a District device is approved, the device may be picked up at the Media Center in your student’s school building.